dwilding/trello-kb/README.md

   Replace `APP_KEY` by the application key of your Trello account.

 - You will need to provide Trello KB with the ID of the board.
 You can obtain the ID from the URL of the board.
-For example, the ID of [this board](https://trello.com/b/dMFueFPQ/food-magazine) is `dMFueFPQ`.
+For example, the ID of [this board](https://trello.com/b/dMFueFPQ/food-magazine) is "dMFueFPQ".

 ## Example